Select a Signature Collection Cut:

 Ideal Round Signature

 A diamond's cut is considered by diamond experts to be one of the most important characteristics of a diamond.
 The quality and precision of a cut has a direct impact on the overall brilliance of a diamond.
-The Diamonds On Web Signature Ideal Round Diamond Collection™ focuses on the diamond cut.
+The Yadav Signature Ideal Round Diamond Collection™ focuses on the diamond cut.

-Each diamond purchased from the Diamonds On Web Signature Ideal Round Diamond Collection™ is accompanied by:
+Each diamond purchased from the Yadav Signature Ideal Round Diamond Collection™ is accompanied by:

 The sparkle of a diamond is often called "fire" because colorful bursts of light that are refracted from the many facets.
 In a well-cut diamond, the light entering the stone bounces from one facet to another and emerges through the top of the stone.